Every year, over 1 billion children experience some form of emotional, physical or sexual violence.

 Child marriage: Before the pandemic, 100 million girls were at risk of child marriage; as a result of COVID-19 school shutdowns and rising poverty, that number increased by another 10 million

-More than 150 million children today have been forced into children labor; nearly half are working in hazardous conditions
+Child labor: There are over 150 million children who have been forced into child labor; nearly half are working in hazardous conditions

-Over 230 million children under 5 do not have a birth certificate, denying them legal proof of identity, rights and protection
+No birth certificate: Over 230 million children under age 5 do not have a birth certificate — denying them legal proof of identity, rights and protection

-UNICEF responds to commercial sexual exploitation, trafficking, child labor, harmful traditional practices like female genital mutilation and child marriage and more.
-UNICEF aims to prevent and respond to such abuse, especially for those most vulnerable: children on the move, children living on their own and children living in areas affected by conflict or natural disasters.
+UNICEF works to prevent and respond to all forms of violence and abuse against children, including commercial sexual exploitation, trafficking, child labor, child marriage, female genital mutilation and other harmful practices.
+UNICEF focuses on protecting those who are most vulnerable to violence and abuse: children on the move, children living on their own and children living in areas affected by conflict or natural disasters.